LiveUI/VaporTestTools/README.md

 }
 ```
-* I would recommend to put the above initialization in a convenience method as described [here](#custom-application-convenience-method)
+<i>I would recommend to put the above initialization in a convenience method as described [here](#custom-application-convenience-method)</i>

-And finally create your test file
+And finally create your test file ... the whole thing could look like this:

 ```Swift
 import XCTest